The Single Best Outdoor Restaurant in Every State

 Portland is known for its eclectic food cart scene.
 Every country's cuisine is represented in the almost 600 permitted carts, offering casual to fine dining.
 Instead of moving around, Portland's food carts cluster in what is called pods, offering their customers variety at one spot.
 Cartopia is one such pod, offering covered and heated seating for their customers.
 The trucks stay open at night, attracting the late-night bar scene to their street food.
 Chicken and Guns stands out among the group, with Latin wood-fired chicken served with crispy potatoes and drizzled with a bright green, creamy Peruvian cilantro sauce.

-PENNSYLVANIA: Federal Gallery in Pittsburgh
+PENNSYLVANIA: Federal Galley in Pittsburgh

 Sometimes, the best option for outdoor dining is a food hall.
-The choices at Federal Gallery are varied: Guapo serves New Mexican options, you can get burgers and sandwiches at Provision PGH, and you can eat fresh poke bowls at Shaka or brunch at Sultry.
+The choices at Federal Galley are varied: Guapo serves New Mexican options, you can get burgers and sandwiches at Provision PGH, and you can eat fresh poke bowls at Shaka or brunch at Sultry.
 All of these delicious options can be ordered online and picked up to eat on the outside deck under the cover of umbrellas.

 RHODE ISLAND: Plant City in Providence